ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_a_plugin/index.md

 ---

 # {{ page.title }}
-After going through the basic setup of our development environment in the last section, we are now ready to write our first fully functional import plug-in.
-In this section, we will show you how to create and implement a reasonably simple import plug-in and how to run this plug-in in the *PiWeb Auto Importer*.
+After going through the basic setup of our development environment in the previous section, we are now ready to write our first fully functional import plug-in.
+In this section, we will show you how to create and implement a reasonably simple import plug-in and how to run this plug-in in *PiWeb Auto Importer*.

 {: .note }
 The result of this guide will be a very good starting point for adding your own custom import logic.